Social Icons

 Directed by George Roy Hill

 The Sting is a nice and captivating film.
-The writers put together a screenplay about two grifters who conned a mob boss, but the writers went one step further of conning the audience too.
-While I was watching, I felt the movie was not as classy as it was made to be, but the ending was a con, and the writers got me and I applauded them for it.
+The writers put together a screenplay about two grifters who conned a mob boss, but they went one step further by conning the audience too.
+While I was watching, I felt the movie wasn’t as classy as it was made out to be, but the ending was a con, and the writers got me.
+I applauded them for it.

 0 comments: